Skip to content

 (fn [db _] (:audit/counters db)))

-Shape B — register-epoch-cb! for assembled-epoch observers
+Shape B — register-epoch-listener! for assembled-epoch observers

-(rf/register-epoch-cb! :my-app/post-mortem-shipper
+(rf/register-epoch-listener! :my-app/post-mortem-shipper

 (fn epoch-shipper [epoch-record]